david-wallace-croft/dioxus-prototype/README.md

 - Make changes to the HTML in src/lib.rs or the CSS in public/stylesheet.css
 - Note that the changes are updated in your browser as soon as you save

-## Prerender
+## Static Site Generation

 - cd dioxus-prototype/
-- Temporarily make the following changes to Cargo.toml
-  - These temporary changes enable prerendering but break dx serve
-  - Remark out dependency dioxus-router with has no features enabled
-  - Unremark dependency dioxus-router with features enabled
-  - Unremark the dependency dioxus-ssr
-- Add the "ssr" feature to dioxus-router in Cargo.toml
-  - Remove it when done because it currently breaks dx serve
+- npm install
 - npm start
-  - This will prerender, prettify, copy static files, serve, and open browser
+  - This will prerender, format, copy static files, serve, and open your browser
-- Revert the temporary changes to Cargo.toml

 ## History